Andres Centellas, MBA

 In 1994, after her son Andy was diagnosed with Fragile X, Katie, her husband Michael Tranfaglia, and a third parent, Kathy May, founded FRAXA.
 Katie has a BA in History from Harvard and a Masters degree in Computer Science from UNC Chapel Hill.
 She worked as a software engineer and instructor in computer science before FRAXA.
 She has won some prizes for her work with FRAXA, including an American Red Cross Community Hero award and a Women of Justice award from Massachusetts Lawyers Weekly.

-Dean is an experienced technology professional (25 years) and currently a Director of Systems Engineering for VMware.
+Dean is retired after 35 years as a technology professional in the SF Bay Area.
+Most of Dean’s career was focused on building and leading technical teams.
 Dean graduated from the California State University of Chico with a Bachelor of Science Degree in Computer Science.

 Theodore Coutilish, MA